xrdocs/ncs5500/_tutorials/-srv6-transport-on-ncs-part-5.md

  ## SRv6 Ultra USID scale with NCS5700

- With the encap budget in NCS5700 we do "Ultra-Scale packing for SRv6 uSIDs"
+ With the encap budget in NCS5700 we can do "Ultra-Scale packing for SRv6 uSIDs"

 <div class="highlighter-rouge">
 <pre class="highlight">